top of page

 Member of: Centre for Perinatal Psychology, League of Autistic Psychologists

-and Affirming Colleagues (LOAPAC), AAPI, AAIMH
+and Affirming Colleagues (LOAPAC), AAPI, AAIMH, AUSPATH

 Regular attendee of ongoing training, conferences, supervision and peer consultation